Computing the shape gradient of stellarator coil complexity with respect to the plasma boundary: Differentiation with respect to the Fourier coefficients

 The coil offset distance must similarly be constrained by the principal curvatures as,

 Unlike the restriction on the offset surface that defines the poloidal angle \eqref{eq:angle_max_offset}, the coil offset distance is constrained by \eqref{eq:max_offset_coil} to be greater than zero since the coils must lie in the vacuum region.
-As concavity of the plasma boundary has been shown to be correlated with coil complexity \citep{Paul2018}, placing such a constraint on the curvature of the boundary is reasonable.
+We remark that as the plasma surface evolves during the optimization, a constraint must be placed on the principal curvatures such that the above inequality is satisfied.
+As concavity of the plasma boundary has been shown to be correlated with coil complexity \citep{Paul2018}, placing such a constraint on the curvature of the boundary is reasonable and can be performed with a penalty formulation \citep{Paul2020b}.
+If desired, the winding surface could be offset by a non-uniform function on the surface, and instead, constraints would be imposed on the minimum and maximum offset distance.

-This constraint couples the geometry of the winding surface to that of the plasma surface and therefore introduces additional derivatives with respect to the plasma surface Fourier amplitudes.
+This constraint couples the geometry of the winding surface to that of the plasma surface and, therefore, introduces additional derivatives with respect to the plasma surface Fourier amplitudes.
 For example, $\mathsfbi{A}$ gains additional dependence through the $\mathsfbi{A}^K$ term \eqref{eq:A_b}.
+Some equations are given in \S\ref{app:fixed_offset} showing how the derivatives of the coil winding surface position and normal vectors become coupled to the plasma surface through (\ref{eq:coil_offset}).

 No new adjoint variables are needed to impose this constraint.
 With the combination of this and the fixed $\|K\|_2$ constraint, $G$ given by (\ref{fixed_L2K}) now has explicit dependence on the plasma surface parameters; however, $\p G /\p \boldsymbol{\Phi}$ is still proportional to $\p \chi_K^2 /\p \boldsymbol{\Phi}$.
-The derivatives of $\chi^2_B$ and $\chi^2_K$ are then given by,
+The total derivatives of $\chi^2_B$ and $\chi^2_K$ are then given by,